green fish blue oceans

 And what’s that?

 According to NOAA, a purse seine is a large wall of netting deployed around an entire area or school of fish.
 Purse seining is a non-selective fishing method that captures everything that it surrounds, including protected species.
-Once a boat captain finds a school of fish (either by radar, natural observation, think a frenzied flock of birds or with the aid of a helicopter), the boat deploy the net into the water and circles the fish, in essence draping a wall of netting around the school and then cinching up the top ensnaring every species in that purse.
+Once a boat captain finds a school of fish (either by radar, natural observation, think a frenzied flock of birds or with the aid of a helicopter), the boat deploys the net into the water and circles the fish, in essence draping a wall of netting around the school and then cinching up the top ensnaring every species in that purse.
 So you can see where this is going right?
 Think turtles who will either get crushed from the weight of the fish or wind up with damaged legs and fins if they don’t escape before the net is cinched.

 So why am I talking about a fish that we shouldn’t eat?